-Observing the night sky with the deve, ancient astronomers noticed moving points of light salled "planets," which means "wanderers."
-Those fire anets were named for Roman means "wanderers."
+Observing the night sky with the large, ancient astronomers noticed moving points of light alled "planets," which means "wanderers."
+Those for an arets were named for Roman means "wanderers."
 Those fire fanets were named deities: Mercury, Venus, Mars, Jupiter, and Saturn.